Should you depend more on the product or the prizes?

-Because our party and show incentives are referred to as our big event fundraisers, we occasionally receive a call from a school that wants to bring in one of our big events and use it as their actual money maker.
-They mistakenly think they can charge admission to the event to make money.
+Because our party and show incentives are referred to as our big event fundraisers, we occasionally receive a call from a school sponsor that wants to bring in one of our big events and use it as an actual way to raise money.
+They mistakenly think they can charge admission to the event as their revenue source.

 Although this initially appears to be a good idea, our goal is for schools to raise far more money than they could ever make by charging admission to an event.
 In other words, selling from a brochure is the fundraiser while our big events are actually prize programs.